The United Nations declared 20 May 2018 as World Bee Day, to highlight the importance of preserving bees and other pollinators.

 The UK’s National Farmers’ Union (NFU) said the ban was regrettable and not justified by the evidence.
 Guy Smith, NFU deputy president, said: “The pest problems that neonicotinoids helped farmers tackle have not gone away.
 There is a real risk that these restrictions will do nothing measurable to improve bee health, while compromising the effectiveness of crop protection.”

-SPICe, Enquiries Assistant
+Russell Cairns, Enquiries Assistant